Who we are

 To me a ship model must not just resemble the original ship; it must be an exact miniature.
 Anybody can glue pieces of timber and string together and it might resemble a particular ship.
 But only a true artist who has a proper understanding of how these old ladies were actually built and sailed will be able to capture the majestic lines that these tall ships are so famous for.
 I always say “a model ship must have an attitude”.

 Seeing a STEPHENS & KENAU™ model ship in real life is a sight you will never forget.
 They are truly spectacular.
-Our attention to detail and scale never fails to amaze the spectator.
+Our attention to detail and scale never fail to amaze the spectator.
 A model ship must not just be authentic in every detail it must be nautically correct as well.
 It must be able to stand up to the scutiny of even the most salted sailors.

 Amongst our craftsmen are accountants, historians, teachers, carpenters, fine artists etc. We do not build models because we cannot earn a living any other way.
 We build models because we love it.
 The passion that we have for our craft can be seen in everyone of our model ships.